kdgregory/log4j-aws-appenders/docs/tomcat.md

 # Tomcat Dangling Thread Warnings

-You may see the following warning in the Tomcat logs when you undeploy an application that uses the AWS appenders:
+You may see the following warning in your Tomcat logs when you undeploy an application that uses the AWS appenders:

 ```
 16-Nov-2018 21:15:57.834 WARNING [http-nio-8080-exec-37] org.apache.catalina.loader.WebappClassLoaderBase.clearReferencesThreads The web application [log4j1-aws-appenders-webapp-2.1.0-SNAPSHOT] appears to have started a thread named [com-kdgregory-aws-logwriter-log4j-cloudwatch-0] but has failed to stop it.
 This is very likely to create a memory leak.
 Stack trace of thread: